AdirAkhavan/my-server/README.md

 A class the handles all HTTP requests that are received by the server.

+## PrintingColorProvider class:

+Bonus class: A class the provides a printing color to each HTTPHandler object so the printing will be more clear through the multi-threaded web server operations.
+Color printing is only used for the requests handling.

 ## Chosen design to implement our server:

 The chosen design promotes modularity and separation of concerns, allowing for easy maintenance and future enhancements.